asposemarketplace/Aspose_Maven_for_Eclipse/README.md

 ## How to install Aspose Maven Project Wizard

 *   Drag and drop installation from[ Eclipse Marketplace](http://marketplace.eclipse.org/content/aspose-maven-project-wizard) to your Eclipse workspace.
+*   Or download the plugin jar from [Release](https://github.com/asposemarketplace/Aspose_Maven_for_Eclipse/releases) and copy it into /dropins folder of Eclipse installation and restart the IDE.

 ## How to configure source code of Aspose Maven Project Wizard